Executive Leadership

 Director of Pregnant and Parenting Women with Children Program

 Sara joined Nexus in 2007 as an Addiction Counselor and Music Therapist.
 She has a Bachelor of Music/Music Therapy degree from Wayne State University in Detroit, MI.
 She is a registered music therapist and is certified as a FSACC in Michigan and a Licensed Chemical Dependency Counselor in Texas.
-She has worked as a counselor and program innovator/developer since 1983 in substance abuse treatment programs that served men, the dual diagnosis population, and pregnant women and their children.
+She has worked as a counselor and program innovator/developer since 1983 in substance use disorder treatment programs that served men, the dual diagnosis population, and pregnant women and their children.
 Sara has a passion for using expressive arts activities to engage clients in the treatment process and encourages others to be creative in their approach and interactions with those they serve.

 Kira Casimir, LCSW, LCDC